 The ISO will post on the ISO's website the results of the LTTS, which will be discussed at a PAC meeting.
-Comments related to the LTTS results should be submitted to PACMatters@iso-ne.com for consideration by the ISO and NESCOE, as applicable.
+Comments related to the LTTS results should be submitted to PACMatters@iso-ne.com (PACMatters) for consideration by the ISO and NESCOE, as applicable.

-The ISO, in consultation with NESCOE, will prepare a LTTS report.
-The report will identify the overview of transmission system limitations and the high-level concepts of transmission infrastructure and, if requested, associated cost estimates, required to solve the longer-term issues identified in the study based on the state-identified scenarios and timeframe.
+The ISO, in consultation with NESCOE, will prepare a LTTS report and post it on the ISO's webpage.37 The report will identify the overview of transmission system limitations and the high-level concepts of transmission infrastructure and, if requested, associated cost estimates, required to solve the longer-term issues identified in the study based on the state-identified scenarios and timeframe.
+Comments submitted to PACMatters within the comment period will be posted on ISO-NE's website, along with ISO-NE's and/or NESCOE's response, as applicable, to such correspondence.